ansys/pymodelcenter/doc/source/contributing/index.rst

 Developer installation
 -----------------------
 Installing Ansys ModelCenter Workflow in developer mode allows you to modify the source and enhance it.
-This package supports Python 3.9 through 3.12 on Windows, MacOS, and Linux.
+This package supports Python 3.9 through 3.12 on Linux, macOS, and Windows.

 For a local development version, you can create a clean virtual environment with this command: